Skip to contents

 Explanation

-It is generally easier to determine the median for distributions of an odd length.
-The same is true when missing values are present.
-The even-length algorithm operates with two central indices instead of one because even-length distributions don’t have a single central value.
-The algorithm needs to compare x at each of these indices with the respective index offset by the number of missing values.
+Median algorithms are generally more simple for arrays of an odd length.
+This includes cases where missing values are present.
+The even-length sub-algorithm operates with two central indices instead of one because even-length arrays do not have a single central value.
+The algorithm needs to compare x at each of these indices with the respective value offset by nna.
 In this way, it effectively checks whether the pair of x values at the central indices in the offset case is equal to the pair without the offset.
-If so, the two values are the same, so there is no need to compute the average.
+If so, the two values are the same, so there is no need to compute the average, and x[half_1] is returned.

 R details